getopenmono/monodocs/getting-started/hello_world.md

 ### Prerequisites

-By now I expexct you have installed the Mono tool chain, as decribed in the previous tutorial.
-Also, it is best if you are familiar with object oriented programming.
-If you are not, then you might find yourself thinking "what the heck is a class and inheritance!"
-But read on anyways, but I will recommend to read our Object oriented guide to C++.
+By now I asssume you have installed the *OpenMono SDK*, as decribed in the previous tutorial.
+Also, it is best if you are familiar with *object oriented programming*.
+If you are not, then you might find yourself thinking "what the heck are classes and inheritance!"
+But read on anyways, but I will recommend to read our [*C programmers guide to C++*](articles/c-program-guide-cpp.md).

 ## Create a new project